sschober/qarkdown/README.md

 Edit text in an editor on the left side of the app and see a preview of the rendered markdown/html output on the right.
 The app is kept decidedly simple.
 You can load and save files.
 The window title displays the currently opened file.

+Markdown text is syntax highlighted using Ali Rantakari's nice [PEG Markdown Highlighter](http://hasseg.org/peg-markdown-highlight/).

 ### Keyboard shortcuts

 - `CTRL-U` displays a source view.
 - `CTRL-O` opens a file
 - `CTRL-S` saves the file
 - `CTRL-N` start a fresh file (pressing `CTRL-S` asks for file name)
-- `CTRL-D` opens a directory view on the left
+- `CTRL-D` opens a directory view on the left, which shows the contents of the parent folder of the currently opened file.

 ### Details